Wildlife and Nature

 Wildlife on the Mosses

-Sparrowhawk, buzzards and peregrine can be spotted in the sky over the mosses, and you can watch the distinctive flight pattern of the hobby as it darts over the moss in search of its dinner.
+Sparrowhawk, buzzards and peregrine can be spotted in the sky over the Mosses, and you can watch the distinctive flight pattern of the hobby as it darts over the peat in search of its dinner.
 Short-eared owl and kestrel can also be seen.

-The magic of the moss continues across the Llangollen Canal at the Bird Fields.
+The magic of the Mosses continues across the Llangollen Canal at Sinker’s Fields.
 You can watch a wide variety of wading and water birds throughout the year.
-The lapwings that feed on the mosses nest at the fields in the evenings, while curlews feed at the fields during the day before returning to their nests on the moss at night.
+The lapwings return to the fields in the evenings, while curlews feed at the fields during the day before returning to their nests on the moss at night.

 You can also look for a variety of songbirds in the trees along the disused railway and the wooded edges of the Mosses.
 These include stonechat, spotted flycatcher and others.